Why do houses crack?

 What will happen if I do nothing?

 Most cracks have some seasonal influence, meaning that they change with the seasons.
-Generally, they get wider over winter and tend to close up over summer.
+Generally, they get wider over summer and tend to close up over winter.

 Hence they open and close over the year, and tend to grow in width and length over the years, getting worse.